sasha7/dotfiles/guides/gpgsign.md

 ## Signing commmits
 ```
-git commit -S -m "Cool new feature"
+git commit -S -m "Cool new feature" # or use --gpg-sign=[YOUR GPG ID]

 # Git log doesn’t display signatures by default, but you can force it to with
 # the --show-signature option:

 git log --show-signature